vr-pan-junjun/vr-pan-junjun.github.io/content/authors/白隽瑄/_index.md

 ---
 # Display name
-title: JunXuan Bai
+title: Junxuan Bai 白隽瑄
 # Full Name (for SEO)
-first_name: JunXuan
+first_name: Junxuan
 last_name: Bai

 # Is this the primary user of the site?